What Is Botanical Medicine?

 What Types Of Conditions Is Botanical Medicine Good For?

-Botanical medicine can be used for anything you use pharmaceutical drugs for – there will always be a botanical equivalent that I can prescribe.
+Botanical medicine can be used for anything you use pharmaceutical drugs for.

-• Aloe can be spread across minor burns including sunburn, skin irritations or inflammation
+For instance, aloe can be spread across different types of minor burns, including sunburn, skin irritations, and inflammation.

-• I recommend Arnica for bruises, sprains, sore muscles and joints
+I typically also recommend Arnica for the treatment of different sports injuries, such as bruises, sprains, sore muscles, and joints.

-• Mullein can be taken by mouth for chest congestion or dry, bronchial coughs
+• Like garlic, mullein is used to provide treatment for colds, and it can be taken by mouth for chest congestion or dry, bronchial coughs

 • Tea tree oil can be applied for fungal infections such as athlete’s foot